rust-lang/packed_simd/readme.md

 * `mandelbrot`: ~1.2x faster,

  than [ISPC].
-While SPMD is not the intended use case for `packed_simd`, it is possible to combine the library with [`rayon`] to poorly emulate [ISPC]'s SPMD programming model in Rust.
+While SPMD is not the intended use case for `packed_simd`, it is possible to combine the library with [`rayon`][rayon] to poorly emulate [ISPC]'s SPMD programming model in Rust.
 Writing performant code is not as straightforward as with [ISPC].

 # Platform support